Resource Balance Analysis

 Minimal cell model

-The following bacterial RBA models (in RBA XML format) can be downloaded from from github:
+These RBA models (in RBA XML format) can be downloaded from GitHub:

 2. Escherichia coli K-12 (wild type)